 Similarly, people who have trouble with a protease inhibitor can often switch to an NNRTI or an integrase inhibitor.

 Maraviroc is a CCR5 inhibitor than can sometimes be used when switching treatment

 New drugs in development will also hopefully have fewer side effects.

 As each new drug becomes more widely used, they will probably be used as switch options.

 Each choice will be based on your individual treatment history.

-It may also depend on how the drug is licensed, on drug cost, and on which clinic you attend.
-If it is important to get access to a new drug, it may be worth changing your clinic.
+It might also depend on how the drug is licensed, on drug cost, and on which clinic you attend.
+If it is important to get access to a new drug, it might be worth changing your clinic.